-AASB 16 Leases (AASB 16)
+AASB 16 - Leases

 AASB 16 is first applicable for the year ending 30 June 2020.
-Assets and liabilities will be reported on the balance sheet for all leases with a term of more than 12 months, even if they were previously classified as an operating lease.
+Assets and liabilities are to be reported on the statement of financial position for all leases with a term of more than 12 months, even if they were previously classified as an operating lease

-The Fund has no operating leases, and while Super SA is in the process of analysing the impact of the new standard on the Fund, it expects there will be no material impact on the Fund's financial statements.
+The Fund has no operating leases, and Super SA has assessed the impact of the new standard on the Fund, and has determined there will be no material impact on the Fund's financial statements.